TRADE 7013 - Research Project in International Trade

 - the research process from design, implementation to completion (including revisiting basic research and analytical skills and critical thinking)

-5. A presentation (at the end of the them) where students are to present the main findings of their final project.
+3. Fifth workshop (at the end of the term) where students are to present their final project.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: